MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 * Purchase index quota for your organization, to learn more see: [Licensing requirements and pricing](licensing.md).

-* Identify connections that have too much content being ingested and update them to index fewer items to make room for quota.
-To update the connection, you must delete and create a new connection with a new ingestion filter that brings in fewer items.
+* Identify connections that have some items which you did not want to index.
+To update this connection, you must delete and create a new connection with a data source exclusion filter to exclude the items you do not want to index anymore.

 * Permanently delete one or more connections.